 I want to be like Nintendo.
 And I don't know for sure to what extent they use data, but anyone who's interacted with their software a lot knows it's at least an order of magnitude less than a traditional tech company.

 A Personal Aside

-I remember thinking Where is everybody?
+At those wee hours into the night, staving off sleep with excitement and hot cocoa, I remember thinking Where is everybody?
 Did I get the date right?.

 I did.
-There was no one there because the Wii U was horribly marketed ("Wait, so it's an add-on for Wii?") and had no launch games worth buying one for.
+There was no one there because the Wii U was horribly marketed ("So it's an add-on for Wii?") and had no launch games worth buying one for.
 Nintendo failed me.
 I'd done what superfans do: I gave my heart, my time, and my money, and it was all a big let-down.

 I don't care.
 Look at this:

 That's my loyalty bar towards Nintendo before the Wii U. Now look at this: